Astronomy & Astrophysics Classroom Resources

 Resource: Educator (grades K-6) and Parents

-This Web site promotes an understanding of the scientific process of investigation and includes suggestions for discussions before and after explorations.
-There are lesson plans for hands-on activities broken down by levels: K-2, 2-4, and 4-6.
-A most valuable resource for teaching inquiry-based science to young children leading their curiosity to question and explore.
+This website promotes an understanding of the scientific process of investigation and includes suggestions for discussions before and after explorations.
+There are lesson plans for hands-on activities broken into six chapters with activities and step=by-step instructions.
+The site, though last updated in 1998, has been called a valuable resource for teaching inquiry-based science.

 Resource: Educator (grades 6-8) and General Public